Senior Director, Private Sector Department

-Irit Tamir is the Advocacy Manager for Oxfam America's Private Sector Department.
+Irit Tamir is the Director of Oxfam America's Private Sector Department.
 In her role, she is focused on working with companies to ensure that their business practices result in positive social and environmental impacts for vulnerable communities throughout the world.
-Irit oversees the advocacy and campaigns work focused on corporate behavior.
-Most recently, she served as the policy lead for Oxfam International's Behind the Brands campaign.
+She leads a team of advisors that engage the private sector on tax, business and human rights, vaccine equity, legal advocacy, supply chain and labor relations, climate change and gender and racial equity.
+She oversees the private sector engagement from campaigns and advocacy to collaborations and programs focused on corporate behavior along with a work focused on investors and shareholder advocacy.

 Prior to working at Oxfam, Ms. Tamir was the Director of Government Relations at the Jewish Community Relations Council of Greater Boston, where she successfully lobbied for an extensive federal and state legislative agenda.
 She co-led the effort to pass the Sudan Divestment Bill in Massachusetts, which required the state pension funds to divest from companies doing business with the Government of Sudan in an effort to halt its human rights violations in Darfur.
 Ms. Tamir is an attorney with a masters in international law and has taught Business and Human Rights as an adjunct at Boston College Law School.
 She sits on the Board of the Fair Labor Association and co-chaired the Working Group on Business and Human Rights for the New York City Bar Association.
 A devoted human rights activist, she has spoken publicly about inequality, human rights, climate resilience, and the food system.
 Ms. Tamir has had years of experience in government relations and is a former prosecutor who supervised civil rights prosecutions and hate crimes.